 BEng (Hons) Engineering Design Degree

-On this course you will usually be taught by a range of staff with relevant expertise and knowledge appropriate to the content of the unit.
+On this programme you will usually be taught by a range of staff with relevant expertise and knowledge appropriate to the content of the unit.
 This will include senior academic staff and qualified professional practitioners and technicians.
 You will also benefit from regular guest lectures from industry.

-The awarding body for this degree is: Bournemouth University
+The awarding body for this degree is: Bournemouth University (subject to approval)

 -